-Form 05-01: Request for Retirement Benefit Estimate You may also visit Active Member Self-Service to generate your own estimates.
+Form 05-01: Request for Retirement Benefit Estimate Visit myLASERS.org and log into your account to calculate your own estimates using the Benefit Estimate Calculator located under "Tools".
 Please see the chapter on the LASERS website for more information.